A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Motivation

-Note that the preconditioner we consider can also be applied to time dependent Maxwell's equations, with the parameter $\gamma = (\Delta t)^{-1}$ in this case, where $\Delta t$ is the time discretisation step.
+Note that the preconditioner we propose can also be applied to time dependent Maxwell's equations, with the parameter $\gamma = (\Delta t)^{-1}$ in this case, where $\Delta t$ is the time discretisation step.
+Additionally, the positive Maxwell operator is used in \cite{Bachinger:2006:efficient} to build preconditioners in the context of time-periodic eddy current problems.
 Another class of related problems is the time-harmonic Maxwell system where the parameter $\gamma = -\omega^2$ can be negative and $\varepsilon$ complex valued.
-A different set of complications arise depending on whether we have high frequency or low frequency problems, as determined by the value of the angular frequency $\omega$.
+A different set of complications arise depending on whether we have high-frequency or low-frequency problems, as determined by the value of the angular frequency $\omega$.
 For this reason, the construction of fast iterative solvers for time-harmonic Maxwell systems is a problem of great current interest.
-Typically in the high frequency case, the solution is very oscillatory and the size of the discretised problem increases with the frequency.
-In this case, a domain decomposition preconditioner can be built from the absorptive case, relying on an idea originating in \cite{Erlangga:2004:OCP} but see also \cite{magolu2001incomplete}; this is often called ``shifted Laplacian preconditioning''.
+Typically in the high-frequency case, the solution is very oscillatory and the size of the discretised problem increases with the frequency.
+The nature of the equations becomes very different from an elliptic problem and the method we propose is not suitable.
+The design of scalable coarse spaces that remain effective under strong indefiniteness is a very active field of research; see, e.g., \cite{ma2023wavenumber,bootland2023several} and references therein.
+Also, in this case, a domain decomposition preconditioner can be built from the absorptive case, relying on an idea originating in \cite{Erlangga:2004:OCP} but see also \cite{magolu2001incomplete}; this is often called ``shifted Laplacian preconditioning''.
 In \cite{Graham:2017:DDP}, the authors propose a two-level domain decomposition preconditioner for the Helmholtz equation based on adding absorption.
 These ideas are extended to Maxwell's equation in \cite{Bonazzoli:2019:DDP} through a combination of techniques inspired from the indefinite case but also from the positive definite one.

 In the low-frequency regime, i.e., when the angular frequency $\omega \ll 1$, the problem is close to being singular and to deal with this problem, one option utilised in \cite{greif2007preconditioners,li2012parallel} is to consider a mixed form of these equations, which ensures stability and well-posedness, by introducing an artificial variable (Lagrange multiplier) $p$ to obtain the system